Mass Save Program Assessments

 - Replacing Your Incandescent Light Bulbs

 Your incandescent light bulbs can consume more energy as they emit heat.
 The cooler the light bulb is, the more efficient it is.
-Through a mass save program, your energy manager will suggest that you replace your light bulbs with compact fluorescent (CFL) and LED bulbs.
+Through a Mass Save efficiency program, your energy manager will suggest that you replace your light bulbs with compact fluorescent (CFL) and LED bulbs.

 CFL and LED light bulbs have better longevity and are also more efficient than incandescent ones.
-They may be more expensive, but through your mass save program, you may get them for no-cost.
+They may be more expensive, but through your program, you may get them for no-cost.

 - Advanced Power Strips

 Your television, computer, and other electronics can still consume energy when they are off but still plugged in.
-Through your mass save program, you may get advanced power strips at no cost.
+Through your Mass Save energy program, you may get advanced power strips at no cost.
 They can reduce the amount of standby power you consume by preventing devices from drawing unnecessary power.

 - Programmable Thermostats